BEST OF THE PYRENEES

 The routes on this tour are very flexible.
 The shorter options generally include just one climb each day, while there are multiple route extensions, allowing more ambitious riders to tackle two or three climbs on any given day.
 You can pick and choose each day whether to do the easier or harder options, depending on how your legs feel!

 This holiday is multi-centered, staying in several different towns and villages, allowing you to see more of the region and climb all of the most famous cycling mountains in the Pyrenees.
 And you can choose to do it either as a self-guided trip, or as a guided tour with full van support.

-Depending on your arrival time there is the opportunity to do a circular ride along picturesque country lanes through the Basque Pyrenees.
+Depending on your arrival time there is the opportunity to do a ride through the valley, or to tackle one of the shorter climbs in the region, such as Cauterets-Cambasque or the Col de Spandelles.

 At just over 1,700m in altitude, the Aubisque is a stunning climb, particularly the section known as the Cirque du Litor - a balcony road nestled into the mountainside which constitutes the final 8km of the climb.
 Aubisque is the second most featured climb in the history of the Tour de France, and is undoubtedly one of the most iconic ascents in the Pyrenees.